Kelvintrc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The listing should end with a new line

 You are not allowed to use basename, grep, egrep, fgrep or rgrep

+25. Acrostic - cut -c 1 | paste -s -d '' decodes acrostics that use the first letter of each line.

+The ‘decoded’ message has to end with a new line

+You are not allowed to use grep, egrep, fgrep or rgrep